ludvikalkhoury/DWL-Method/README.md

 This is a supplement to:
 "Dual Wavelength Photoplethysmography Framework for Heart Rate Calculation," a paper by:

-Ludvik Alkhoury*, JiWon Choi*, Vishnu D. Chandran†, Gabriela De Carvalho†, Saikat Pal*,†, and Moshe Kam*
+Ludvik Alkhoury*, JiWon Choi*, Vishnu D. Chandran†, Gabriela B. De Carvalho†, Saikat Pal*,†, and Moshe Kam*

 *Department of Electrical and Computer Engineering, Newark College of Engineering,